 Will bag check be available for this race?

-What time is the last bus for the relay exchange point at the History Center on West Circle Drive
+What time is the last bus for the relay exchange point to transport to 20th ST SE?

 What is at each water stop?
 And how many are there?

 For the 5K, the one water stop will have water.
 For the half marathon, the water stops will have both water and Gatorade in easily distinguishable cups.
 The half marathon will have six water stops.

 Where are the bathrooms?
 And are there any out on the course?

 There will be porta potties at the start/finish area of the race and at the aid stations.

 No, when running on the roads, there may be light traffic.
 There will be course marshals along the way to guide you safely, as well as uniformed police officers to ensure your safety at critical intersections.
 The finish line along George Gibbs Drive in Soldiers Field will be closed to traffic.